Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Algorithms for AMoD Control

 \subsubsection{Future-state optimization via MPC}

-Rebalancing and matching decisions depend not only on the current system state, but also on future ones. \gls{abk:mpc} is often leveraged to compute solutions over an expanded planning horizon, incorporating demand forecasts~\cite{guo2021robust,iacobucci2019optimization}.
-Specifically, forecasts can be obtained from historical data from similar conditions~\cite{spieser2016shared,zgraggen2019model}, or through deterministic or stochastic prediction models to account for uncertainty~\cite{he2023data,tsao2018stochastic,miao2017data,guo2022data}.
-Optimization-based approaches guarantee that solutions conform to specific constraints, and well-established theorems exist to ensure the solution's optimality.
-However, as system size and problem complexity grow, the \gls{abk:mpc} approach becomes less viable due to the combinatorial explosion of possible decisions.
+Rebalancing and matching depend on both current and future system states. \gls{abk:mpc} addresses this by optimizing over a finite horizon using demand forecasts~\cite{guo2021robust,iacobucci2019optimization}, obtained from historical data~\cite{spieser2016shared,zgraggen2019model} or prediction models~\cite{he2023data,tsao2018stochastic,miao2017data,guo2022data}.
+Optimization-based methods enforce constraints and come with optimality guarantees, but \gls{abk:mpc} becomes less tractable as system size and problem complexity grow due to the combinatorial explosion of decisions.